Inforensics/osint-vm/README.md

 Inforensics osint-vm is a cutting-edge Linux distribution designed specifically for Open Source Intelligence (OSINT) investigators.
 Built on the solid foundations of Debian, Kali, and Tracelabs images, Inforensics brings together a comprehensive suite of tools and resources to empower digital investigators in their quest for information.
 We make sure Inforensics osint-vm does not use out-of-date tools that have not been updated in 3+ years.
 Only the most current and useful tools we use ourselves are included.

-## Behind Inforensics
+## Background

 Inforensics osint-vm is the brainchild of Jascha Wanger, a seasoned expert with over 25 years of experience in creating custom Linux distributions, OSINT, Cybersecurity, AI, and Cloud technologies.
-Jascha's journey in the world of specialized Linux distributions began with the creation of L.A.S.
-Linux (Local Area Security Linux), a precursor to the now-famous Kali Linux.
+Jascha's journey in the world of specialized Linux distributions began with the creation of [L.A.S.
+Linux](https://distrowatch.com/table.php?distribution=las) (Local Area Security Linux), a precursor to Kali Linux.

 L.A.S.
 Linux gained recognition for its innovation and utility that it was featured as Hack #100 in Kyle Rankin's "Knoppix Hacks" book.

-## The Evolution from L.A.S. to Inforensics
+## The Evolution from L.A.S. to Inforensics osint-vm

 Drawing from the success and lessons learned from L.A.S.
 Linux, Jascha has crafted Inforensics osint-vm to meet the evolving needs of modern OSINT investigators.
 Like its predecessor, Inforensics is built with a focus on: